-The Commission has always been worried over the state of the Nigerian economy, particularly its over-dependence on one resource for its sustenance.
+The Commission has always been worried over the state of the Nigerian economy, particularly its over-dependence on one revenue resource (Crude Oil) for its sustenance.
 The general consensus is that the country needs to reposition its economy as quickly as possible.

 “Economic diversification can be explained as deliberate strategy of expanding the production possibility frontier of an economy.
 This is targeted at increasing the range of productive sectors and activities with the aim of broadening the revenue base of an economy and reducing reliance upon a single or small package of products and services that propels the economy.”